 What is Heroin Withdrawal?

-Heroin withdrawal symptoms occur when there is a cessation or reduction of heavy and prolonged use.
+Heroin withdrawal occurs when there is a cessation or reduction of heavy and prolonged use.
 It causes clinically significant distress and impairment in social, occupational, or other important areas of functioning.

 Heroin withdrawal can last for days or weeks, depending on the individual.
 According to The Recovery Village website: